What is Supply Chain Management and what does it involve?

 Average Salary

-A Category Manager is responsible for analysing and understanding product, logistic, and marketing needs within their category.
-In supply chain, this often means ensuring efficiency, availability and transportation of goods.
-It also may include managing vendors and partnerships with suppliers.
+Analyses and understands product, logistic and marketing needs within their category.
+This role often ensures efficiency, availability and transportation of goods.
+It may include managing vendors and supplier partnerships.

 Procurement Manager